SIST-Manual/median_1_2048/README.md

 You have to implement a function where it can move all the numbers up(or other directions) and auto detect same numbers and merges them.
 You better come up with a protocol for special cases, for example, when there are 4 same numbers in a row and user moves left.
 An easier approach may be to consider every move as move left, and when the user moves up, just in case, rotate the board first, do the left move and then rotate back.

 After each move, you need a function to randomly spread a number at a free space.
 [Random module](https://docs.python.org/2/library/random.html) may help you in that.
 (Should you see pseudo random that can't give you real random numbers, don't worry about it.
 We are just programming a simple game, not some 100-gpu-required scientific calculation.)

+At each move, a score is calucated.
+It is the sum of all the merged numbers.
+You may also need a variable to record this.

 Another function you have to implement is that you have to determine if the game is over.
 Simply scan through the board and this can be easy.